Caspian tiger: In culture

 In the Roman Empire, tigers and other large animals imported from Africa and Asia were used during gladiatorial games.
 In the Taurus Mountains, stone traps were used to capture leopards and tigers.

 In the Fables of Pilpay, the tiger is described as furious and avid to rule over wilderness.

 The babr (tiger) features in Persian and Central Asian culture.
-The name "Babr Mazandaran" is sometimes given to a prominent wrestler.
-A Syrian mosaic in Palmyra depicts the Sassanids as tigers, possibly commemorating the victory of the Palmyrene King Odaenathus over Shapur I. The inscription on the mosaic conceals an earlier one that read: (Mrn), which is a title used by Odaenathus.
+The name "Babr-e Māzandarān" is sometimes given to a prominent wrestler.
+A Syrian mosaic in Palmyra depicts the Sasanians as tigers, possibly commemorating the victory of the Palmyrene King Odaenathus over Shapur I. The inscription on the mosaic conceals an earlier one that read: (Mrn), which is a title used by Odaenathus.
 It possibly celebrates Odaenathus' victory over the Persians, the archer representing Odaenathus and the tigers the Persians; Odaenathus is about to be crowned with victory by the eagle flying above him.